Guannan1900/GraphDTI_preprocess/data.md

             └── negative
 ```

-- graph2vec_optimization -> the data is used to select the Graph2vec features with different M value of connected nodes of the same target protein.
-The optimized subgraph which contains one target node and its M connected nodes is used to calculate the
+- graph2vec_optimization -> Graph2vec features with different number of the connected nodes for the target proteins and the same Mol2vec features for the sampled instances used to optimize Graph2vec features for GraphDTI.
 - feature_integration_training -> the original features for the training instances
 - feature_integration_test -> the original features for the test instances
 - training_data -> The pickle files representing feature vectors for all instances in the training dataset used for GraphDTI.